 While a hypomanic episode also necessitates appropriate medication, hospitalization is usually unnecessary.
 In such cases, continuing psychotherapy contributes to stabilizing the patient.

-Cognitive-Behavioral Therapy (CBT) in bipolar treatment
+Cognitive-Behavioral Therapy (CBT) in Bipolar Treatment

 This therapy has also proven effective in managing bipolar disorder.
 Therapists and patients collaboratively identify contributing factors to the disorder and specific risk factors for manic and depressive episodes.
 Therapists work with patients to underscore the importance of consistent medication adherence and encourage balanced daily routines.